jeremynoesen/Pseudo3D/README.md

 <div align="center" ><img src="img/Perspective.gif" alt="Perspective example" title="Perspective example" /></div>

+## Contributing
+This is a solo project of mine at the moment, so I am not looking to allow any other contributors.
+You are welcome to create an issue if something is not working right.

 ## Notice
 This project is incomplete.
 You can view the project boards to see what is planned for the future.
 A wiki will eventually be made with documentation and examples, but until then, there are no direct explanations available.
 Not everything is implemented yet, so use at your own risk.